grnet/synnefo/docs/source/devguide.rst

 * Headers ``X-Container-Block-*`` at the container level, exposing the underlying storage characteristics.
 * All metadata replies, at all levels, include latest modification information.
 * At all levels, a ``HEAD`` or ``GET`` request may use ``If-Modified-Since`` and ``If-Unmodified-Since`` headers.
-* Container/object lists include all associated metadata if the reply is of type JSON/XML.
+* Container/object lists include more fields if the reply is of type JSON/XML.
 Some names are kept to their OOS API equivalents for compatibility.
 * Option to include only shared containers/objects in listings.
 * Object metadata allowed, in addition to ``X-Object-Meta-*``: ``Content-Encoding``, ``Content-Disposition``, ``X-Object-Manifest``.
 These are all replaced with every update operation, except if using the ``update`` parameter (in which case individual keys can also be deleted).
 Deleting meta by providing empty values also works when copying/moving an object.
 * Multi-range object ``GET`` support as outlined in RFC2616.